JonasGruenwald/mp3/README.md

 provides a nice
 interface to check the status of running apps, and see their logs.

+MP3 also contains some tools for an opinionated workflow of connecting apps to a Caddy reverse proxy and some other convenience functions.

 ## Installation

 MP3 is written in Go and can be distributed as a single binary executable.

-1. Build using `go build` or download a prebuilt binary
+1. Build using `go build -o mp3` or download a prebuilt binary
 2. Move the `mp3` executable to the desired directory
 3. Add this directory to the PATH environment variable
 4. Verify that you have execute permission on the file